 Mr. Murphy must have assumed that this was his cue to step in and stir things up a little, because that night, was the coldest night I had had yet.

 I woke up at 4am surprised to find that my sleeping bag wasn’t frozen, but wide awake with shivers wracking my body.
-I knew that without a stove to make a hot drink, my only option was to start walking and let the exercise raise my body temperature.
+I have to admit that at this moment, there was a part of me that wished I was tucked up in a cozy Albergue and not sleeping outside in single digits.
+But alas, I was on the ground, and I knew that without a stove to make a hot drink, my only option was to start walking and let the exercise raise my body temperature.

 Unfortunately for me, my rather slim figure wasn’t impressed by this plan and continued to shiver for the next 4 hours.
 Having been determined to pack light and not determined to walk in the dark, I hadn’t really packed enough warm clothes.